allista/ThrottleControlledAvionics/README.txt

 TODO list:
--fix location help menu button
+-fix location help menu button		TBT
--fix numbers on angle cuttoff
+-fix numbers on angle cuttoff		TBT
 -add text in the help
 -Figuring out and testing of the up/forward direction -add indicator/button for backwards regime
--Hide the GUI with F2
+-Hide the GUI with F2		TBT

 Optional features:
 -make TCA unavailable when there is electricity left. (or even better, is SAS is not turned on, let it drain power a bit) -Zero vector: let TCA figure out how to break your movement compared to the selected object.
 -Maintain altitude, for VTOL's, use the engines to maintain current altitude.
 -Engine powered RCS.
 Allow for translation when using RCS controls using your (hopefully sideward) engines.
+-bindable keys
+-Make toggel buttons			TBT

+TBT: To be tested (made but not yet tested)